dagronf/DSFTouchBar/Markdown/scrollgroup.md

-# ScrollingGroup
+# ScrollGroup

 A group groups a number of toolbar items together into a single unit and allows horizontal scrolling between these items.
 These items appear as a single group within the customization panel

 ## Example